DayreaverDoesThings/Needle-Shell/README.md

       ./install.sh
       ```

-    - After this, you’ll see the **Needle** prompt, and you can start entering commands.
+    - After this, you will see the **Needle** prompt, and you can start entering commands.

 **Needle** is open source and highly customizable.
 Feel free to modify the code, add new commands, or make any changes to suit your needs!